otacke/h5p-ar-scavenger/README.md

 them again.

 ### Allow gltf and glb file extensions
-H5P doesn’t allow to include files with the extension gltf or glb that are required for the 3D models.
-Without some modification, you will only be able to use AR Scavenger for H5P content types.
+H5P currently doesn’t allow to include files with the extension gltf or glb that are required for the 3D models, but the H5P core team will change this shortly.
+Until then, without some modification, you will only be able to use AR Scavenger for H5P content types.

 On Drupal you can amend the list of allowed extensions in the H5P settings, but not in other plugins.
 So, here’s the pull request for that: